ginodalsasso/ginodalsasso/README.md

 # 👋🏻 Hey!
 I'm Gino from Strasbourg, France

 As a teenager, I built websites and forums with the tools of that era, deeply passionate about computers and the internet.
-Life took me on a 17-year detour in carpentry, where I developed patience, adaptability, and meticulous attention to detail.
-Eventually, I felt drawn back to what truly excited me—technology.
+Life took me on a 17-year journey in carpentry, where I honed patience, adaptability, and meticulous attention to detail.
+This path included a transformative two-year chapter in Australia, where I worked, improved my English, and gained broader perspectives that opened my mind to new possibilities.
+The call of technology never truly faded, and I finally decided to return to what genuinely excited me.
 I left everything behind to immerse myself in formal training for a year, and have been self-learning for the past 2 years, constantly updating my skills, creating projects, and feeding my insatiable curiosity.

 ## Skills